 - Take some x-rays to inspect the teeth and gums under the bridge

-Once the dentist has figured out what the problem,they will recommend the appropriate treatment.
+Once the dentist has figured out what the problem, they will recommend the appropriate treatment.
 This may be straightforward or complex, depending on the nature of the problem.
-In some cases, the bridge and it’s supporting teeth may need to be removed, leaving a gap three teeth long.
+In some cases, the dentist will have to remove the bridge and its supporting teeth, leaving a gap three teeth long.

 How To Avoid Pain Under A Bridge